Abortion-rights groups outspend opponents by more than 6 to 1 in ballot measure campaigns

 In most places, abortion-rights supporters have a big fundraising lead.

-In Arizona, Colorado, Missouri, Montana and Nevada, the opponents have each raised less than $2 million.
+In Arizona, Colorado, Missouri, Montana and Nevada, the opponents had each reported raising less than $2 million before Wednesday.

 Meanwhile, the groups promoting the questions in those states have all collected at least $5 million.

-Note: This story was first published Oct.
-30, 2024.
-It was updated Oct.
-31, 2024 to correct that The Fairness Project has given more than $30 million to abortion amendment campaigns since last year, not $10 million.